Gender-Affirming Post-Surgical Massage: A Safe, Supportive Path to Healing

 Key Benefits of Post-Surgical Massage:

-Scar Tissue & Myofascial Release – Helps minimize adhesions, restore mobility, and reduce long-term tightness.
-My research demonstrated that manual therapy could effectively reduce postoperative adhesions, suggesting potential benefits for post-surgical recovery.
+✔ Adhesions and Tissue Mobility – Helps minimize adhesions, restore mobility, and reduce long-term tightness.
+My research demonstrates that manual therapy can effectively reduce postoperative adhesions, suggesting potential benefits for post-surgical recovery.

 Massage Therapy as a Vital Part of Gender-Affirming Care